QuentinWach/animating-science/Galaxienkollision/README.md

 ---
 #### Emperical Computational Methods
-+ [ ] Empirical simulation methods.
 Predicting the future from experience.
 + [ ] Create a neural network to learn to predict any gravity sim with given parameters and positions